Ajax MotionProtect Curtain: the history of the development of the outdoor curtain detector with pet immunity

 From test bench to detector

 The next generation of prototypes could already be called Ajax detectors.
-Still without a body, but it already had optical and anti-masking systems, a processor, memory and a radio communication module, firmware, and the ability to operate as part of a security system.
+Still without a body, but it already had an optical system, a processor, memory and a radio communication module, firmware, and the ability to operate as part of a security system.
 This stage of development entailed several parallel processes.
 The engineers worked to determine the optimal configuration of the internal components, modified the circuit boards, and thought through the production and assembly process.
 The body was developed — the internal design and the exterior.

 MotionProtect Curtain components are placed on two circuit boards connected by a loop